espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 **DEPRECATED NOTICE**: We are deprecating the use of our ESP-IDF Debug Adapter in favor of using the Eclipse CDT GDB Adapter.
 It will removed from extension in the future major release.

-This extension includes the [ESP-IDF Debug Adapter](https://github.com/espressif/esp-debug-adapter) which implement the debug adapter protocol (DAP) to communicate Xtensa's Toolchain and OpenOCD with Visual Studio Code allowing the user to easily debug ESP-IDF applications.
+This extension includes the [ESP-IDF Debug Adapter](https://github.com/espressif/esp-debug-adapter) which implement the debug adapter protocol (DAP) to communicate Xtensa's Toolchain and OpenOCD with Visual Studio Code allowing you to easily debug ESP-IDF applications.
 Visual Studio Code will:

 1. Launch the debug adapter server in port `debugPort` given in launch.json if `mode` is `auto` or
 2. Connect to existing debug adapter server in port `debugPort` if `mode` is `manual`.